Management and Consultants

 An analysis using Game Theory of the strategic interactions of those who participate in the U.S. health care system, the root causes of the problem (cost, access, quality, efficiency), and conclusions about plausible mid and long-term outcomes.

 - Interview With John M Bragg, Innovators & Entrepreneurs, May 2017

 Interview with Jack Bragg, past president of the Society of Actuaries.

 - Timeless Thinking – Machiavelli's Letter to Francesco Vettori, Innovators & Entrepreneurs, May 2017

-Here is a passage that shows the real Machiavelli and hopefully casts doubt about the caricatures of his ideas, prevalent in pop culture.
+Here is a passage that shows the real Machiavelli and casts doubt about the caricatures of his ideas that are prevalent in pop culture.
 Timeless thinking inspires.